 If you have a Real Estate Inside Sales Agent (ISA) or you’ve ever considered getting one, then keep reading for some important tips on how to get the most of your ISA.
-A lot of real estate entrepreneurs tend to believe that an ISA’s primary responsibilities are limited to answering phones and handle the more fundamental aspects of prospecting.
+Many real estate entrepreneurs tend to believe that an ISA’s primary responsibilities are limited to answering phones and handling the more fundamental aspects of prospecting.
 It may come as a surprise, but the ISA role has actually evolved into so much more – and if you’re not taking advantage of everything your inside sales specialist can provide, you’re losing out on a massive financial opportunity!

 Add a talented Real Estate ISA to your team and experience better results that can help grow our business!
 Schedule a Double My Business Strategy Session today to find out how!

 First things first- What is a Real Estate ISA, and why does it matter?

 An ISA is an inside person who handles lead follow-up, cold calls, and prospects new leads that come in online or over the phone and ensures that all of your new leads are contacted immediately.
 Sadly, this skill and responsibility is overlooked in many businesses and frankly not given enough importance.